Independent regulation means greater confidence for consumers

 The role of the panel is to provide independent regulation of the Member and Associates of the Association.

 The independent Regulatory Panel cannot consider complaints unless and until all appropriate avenues of redress have first been exhausted.
 The Panel once a complaint is received are able to consider the findings of the Ombudsman or other source of redress and will then determine whether a member firm has breached ARMA rules.
-Where the Ombudsman has made a final decision, including financial settlement, the independent Regulatory Panel has no jurisdiction over the amount of the award and cannot get involved in such cases.
+Where the Ombudsman has made a final decision, including financial settlement, the independent Regulatory Panel has no jurisdiction over the amount of the award and cannot overturn these decisions.

 To preserve its independence, no-one on the panel is connected with ARMA or its members.